KrishnenduGhosh/VL/README.md

-# Video Augmentation for Video Lectures
+# Augmentation for Video Lectures

 # Introduction:
 This project presents a video lecture augmentation system by linking its off-topic concepts with topically relevant lecture segments.
 Such lecture segments are retrieved to furnish basic understanding of the associated off-topic concepts.
 The proposed augmentation model comprises five modules: video lecture segmentation, concept extraction, off-topic identification, retrieval of relevant video segments and video segment re-ranking.